 - If you don’t have anyone close you can talk to, it may be helpful to talk to other people in a similar situation through our Online Network.

 How having metastatic from the start might influence treatment

 There are some advantages for people diagnosed with de novo metastatic breast cancer compared to people who have progressed following an early breast cancer.
 The main advantage is that their cancer is ‘treatment naïve’, meaning it has not previously been exposed to any anti-cancer treatments and is therefore likely to be more responsive to treatment.
 There have been some reports of small numbers of people in this situation with no evidence of metastatic breast cancer following treatment.In addition, there are more treatment options available than for those who have received previous treatment for early breast cancer who may have already ’used up’ some of their options.

 The one positive was that my oncologist said that he more or less had an open book of treatments that he could offer me.

-Another positive that women sometimes describe is that they can feel the cancer in their breast getting smaller once treatments starts.
+Another positive that people sometimes describe is that they can feel the cancer in their breast getting smaller once treatments starts.
 Mammograms and breast ultrasounds may be used as a way of checking that the cancer in the breast is responding to treatment.
-Many women find this reassuring, knowing that the treatment they are having is working for them.
+Many people find this reassuring, knowing that the treatment they are having is working for them.